 When your art teacher comes to class after firing a kiln-full of bowls, you can tell she is deeply connected to her craft.
 The result is teaching that feels real, practical—and also inspiring.
 Williston arts faculty are practicing artists.
 Whether on the stage, at the barre, in the studio, or in the costume shop, they are pursuing their passions both as teachers and as creative professionals.
 What that means for you is an enriched environment where the arts are energetically alive.

 Being a teacher requires me to stay current with my craft so I get out on the boards as often as I can.
-Most recently I played Lady Macbeth in Hampshire Shakespeare Company’s 2016 production of Macbeth.
-I also keep my training up to date—whether that means studying with Upright Citizen’s Brigade, or Tectonic Theater Project, I am always practicing my craft so I can better understand the techniques I teach.
+Most recently I played Lady Macbeth in Hampshire Shakespeare Company’s production of Macbeth.
+I also keep my training up to date—whether that means traveling to Italy to study with world-renowned maestro of commedia dell’arte Antonio Fava, or studying with Upright Citizen’s Brigade and Tectonic Theater Project, I am always practicing my craft so I can better understand the techniques I teach.

 I am a ceramicist and produce a line of handmade functional pottery called “slow studio.”
 I think of myself as a designer as well as a maker and the designs of my pieces are intended to reflect my interest in simplicity and harmony.
 I am inspired by natural elements and interpret light, textures and forms of nature through clay.
 Both my personal practice and teaching feed each other to keep each endeavor fresh and vibrant.